hardcod3dd/freshonions-torscraper/README.md

 # Fresh Onions TOR Hidden Service Crawler

-This is a copy of the source for the http://zlal32teyptf4tvi.onion hidden service, which implements a tor hidden service crawler / spider and web site.
+This is a fork of the source for the http://zlal32teyptf4tvi.onion hidden service, which implements a tor hidden service crawler / spider and web site.

 ## Features